Things to think about when considering a wood/coal burning stove installation….

 We check all seals, ropes etc and remaking of seals if necessary,replace ropes if needed and touching up of stove if needed.

-Prices for services are £80 (this is where we do the service of the stove as well as a sweep).
+Prices for a servicing are from £80 (this is where we do the service of the stove – clean glass, redo seals, touch up stove pipe aswell as a sweep).

-Any additional stoves to be done on the same day will be charged at £50 (but only if done in the same visit).
+Any additional stoves to be done on the same day will be charged at £50 (if theyre lined but only if done in the same visit).

 We can offer a wide range of hearth finishes to suit individual personal choice and to suit your stove…